strimzi/proposals/078-removal-of-mirror-maker-1.md

 ### Strimzi changes

 The following changes will be done to Strimzi to remove support for Mirror Maker 1:
-* Remove the `KafkaMirrorMaker` CRD from Strimzi installation files, Helm Chart and OperatorHub entires
+* Remove the `KafkaMirrorMaker` CRD from Strimzi installation files, Helm Chart and OperatorHub entries
 * Remove the environment variable for configuring the Mirror Maker 1 images from the Cluster Operator Deployment file
 * Remove Mirror Maker 1 from our examples (including the Mirror Maker 1 dashboard etc.)
 * Delete the Mirror Maker 1 API classes from the `api` module